 All the deposits of the Bureau are either insured or collateralized under the Pooling Method.
 Under the Pooling Method, which is a collateral pool, all uninsured deposits are collateralized with securities held by the State Treasurer's agent in the name of the State Treasurer.
 Since the State Treasurer is acting in a fiduciary capacity for the Bureau, these deposits are considered to be held by the Bureau's agent in their name.
 The amount of the pledged collateral is based on an approved averaging method for non-interest-bearing deposits and the actual current balance for interest-bearing deposits.
 Depositories using the Pooling Method report to the State Treasurer the adequacy of their pooled collateral covering uninsured deposits.
 The State Treasurer does not confirm this information with the Bureau or the escrow agent.
-Because of the inability to measure the exact amounts of collateral pledged for the Bureau under the Pooling Method, the potential exists for under-collateralization, and this risk may increase in periods of high cash flows.
+Because of the inability to measure the exact amounts of collateral pledged for the Bureau under the Pooling Method, the potential exists for undercollateralization, and this risk may increase in periods of high cash flows.
 However, the State Treasurer of North Carolina enforces strict standards of financial stability for each depository that collateralizes public deposits under the Pooling Method.
 The Bureau has no policy regarding custodial credit risk for deposits, but relies on the State Treasurer to enforce standards of minimum capitalization for all pooling method financial institutions and to monitor them for compliance.
-The Bureau complies with the provisions of G.S.
-159-31 when designating official depositories and verifying that deposits are properly secured.